Welcome to our gallery featuring the elegant modern Knightsbridge project, a home designed by Taylor Howes Designs.

 For this intensive project, the interior space was completely reconfigured, with the bathrooms being totally remodeled.

 The joinery seen throughout the apartment was designed to appear bespoke and elegant, including a dark timber feature wall.
 Another striking detail are the sliding Japanese-style shoji paneled doors, dividing the study and the dining area.

 The open plan and shoji doors allow for a highly interactive space, incorporating the study into the main reception area or completely closing it off as a discrete room.

-Certain key features of the home include a fireplace in the main reception space with bronze detailing, a massive mirrored wall that visually expands the space, and another mirrored feature behind the bed in the master bedroom.
+Certain key features of the home include a fireplace in the main reception space with bronze detailing, a massive mirrored wall that visually expands the space, and another mirrored feature behind the bed in the primary bedroom.
 The mirrors add not only space but a sense of glamour.

 The designers were asked to include a complete furnishing package, dressing the property for prospective buyers.
-A number of beautifully bespoke pieces were commissioned, including the console int he dining area, the large framed wall mirror with floating shelf, and the striking mahogany headboard in the master bedroom.
+A number of beautifully bespoke pieces were commissioned, including the console int he dining area, the large framed wall mirror with floating shelf, and the striking mahogany headboard in the primary bedroom.